 Bonnie Lauded by American Psychiatric Association

-Bonnie is deeply engaged in issues involving psychiatry and human rights.
-In 1989 he was a member of the U.S. State Department delegation that assessed changes in the Soviet Union relating to political abuse of psychiatry, and performed a similar mission for the World Psychiatric Association in 1991.
-He is on the Board of the Geneva Initiative on Psychiatry.
+Bonnie has been deeply interested in issues involving psychiatry and human rights.
+In 1989 he was a member of the U.S. Department of State delegation that assessed changes in the Soviet Union relating to political abuse of psychiatry and performed a similar mission for the World Psychiatric Association in 1991.
+In 1995 he became a member of the Board of Directors of the Geneva Initiative on Psychiatry.

 He has received numerous awards, including the American Psychiatric Association's Isaac Ray Award in 1998 for his contributions to forensic psychiatry and the psychiatric aspects of jurisprudence.
 He has served as an advisor to the APA's Council on Psychiatry and Law since 1979.